 Research in biotechnology is focused in three main areas: recombinant DNA technology, bioprocessing/bioanalytical techniques, and in vitro culture techniques.
-The multidisciplinary nature of biotechnology means that a wide range of research topics and techniques are applicable, such as molecular genetics and associated research in molecular biology, enzyme technology and protein engineering, bioprocessing using cells or enzymes, development of biosensors, hybridoma technology, cell culture techniques and embryo manipulation.
+The multidisciplinary nature of biotechnology means that a wide range of research topics and techniques are applicable, such as molecular genetics and associated research in molecular biology, fermentation and protein purification, cell culture techniques, and microarray technology.